Facebook View

 HawkLaw Fights to Win!
 Call us now, and let us fight for you!

-• What compensation could you receive if your medical malpractice is successful?
+What compensation could I receive if my medical malpractice is successful?

 South Carolina only affords you a short window of opportunity to file a lawsuit against the at-fault party, so it is important to consult with a lawyer right away so you are not barred from recovery.
 But if some time has passed since your injury, the law does provide some limited exceptions, so you might not be out of luck.
 Contact HawkLaw today to find out if you still have a viable claim.